IrinaPich/UoPeople---HTML/README.md

 clicked will jump all the way to the bottom of the page.
 At the bottom of the page there should be a link to jump back to the top of the page.
-6. Create links to four di"erent pages on four di"erent websites that should all open in a new window
+6. Create links to four different pages on four di"erent websites that should all open in a new window
-7. Display !ve di"erent images.
+7. Display five different images.
 Skip two lines between each image.
 Each image should have a title
 8. Display an image that has a border of size 2, a width of 200, and a height of 200.